tungnguyentu/transcript/README.md

 ## Features
 - Accepts video files in any format supported by FFmpeg.
-- Uses Whisper models for high-quality transcription and translation.
+- Uses faster-whisper for accelerated transcription/translation while keeping Whisper accuracy.
 - Saves transcripts as UTF-8 `.txt` files alongside the source video.
 - Emits `.srt` subtitle files by default for easy use in players or editing suites.
 - Allows optional preservation of the source language transcript.